Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

 At optimization time, the optimizer constructs a description of the aggregate to score each tuple's relevance.
 It first traces the attribute referenced by the aggregate expression back to the semantic map that produced it, collecting the map's prompt expression and any filter prompts that reference the same text attribute.
 These prompts provide context for what the aggregate is accumulating over (i.e., the scope of the claim's relation $\relation$ and the claim's formula $\formula$).
 The description also includes the aggregate expression itself and, when applicable, its comparison expression; together, they express the claim's quantifier.
 The optimizer then prompts an LLM with this description to generate a \emph{semantic search query}, a set of \emph{inclusion keywords} likely to appear in relevant tuples, and a set of \emph{exclusion keywords} that should not appear in them.
 At execution time, each tuple is scored using three ranking signals: cosine similarity between the tuple's text embedding and the search query's embedding, the number of inclusion keywords present, and the number of exclusion keywords absent.
 Each tuple's text embedding is computed during ingestion and reused across queries.
 Signals are combined via Reciprocal Rank Fusion~\cite{cormack_2009_rrf} (with the standard constant $60$), and tuples are fed to the aggregate in descending relevance order.
-The relevance sort operator is pushed down to above the table scan so that reordering occurs before any LLM evaluation.
+The relevance sort operator is placed above the table scan so that reordering occurs before any LLM call.
+This optimization is similar to a top-k operation in information retrieval, but allows the query engine to potentially process \emph{all} tuples in the relation without enforcing a set limit.
+Again, computing relevance scores and sorting are inexpensive compared to LLM evaluation.

-Relevance sorting applies when surfacing a small number of satisfying tuples is sufficient to determine the verdict: \texttt{bool\_or()}, which requires a single witness, and \texttt{count\_if()} with ``at least'' comparisons ($\ge$, $>$) involving low thresholds $k$.
-For nested queries, relevance sorting applies only to the innermost aggregate, which operates on the relation's text attributes.
-Other aggregation scenarios rely on estimation, which we describe next.